25

 STARRING: Kurt Russell, Keith David, Wilford Brimley, Donald Moffat, T.K.
 Carter

-GENRE: Body Horror, Science Fiction, Psychological Horror, Alien Invasion, Cosmic Horror
+GENRE: Body Horror, Science Fiction, Psychological Horror, Cosmic Horror

 A team of American scientists investigate the empty, destroyed base of their Norwegian counterparts in Antarctica, only to discover a terrifying life force that can take the form of its prey.